tristanpenman/n64-heart-rust/tools/texture-converter/README.md

 A small Rust program for converting PNG images to RGBA5551 format.

-This can be used to produce images for use with [Example 04 - Graphics in Rust](../../examples/04-graphics-in-rust/).
+This can be used to produce images for use with [Example 05 - Slide Tool](../../examples/05-slide-tool/).

 > [!WARNING]
 > This is currently a work in progress.